Q-Zee/Q-Zee/README.md

 Where there are multiple "choices" to be made with consequences on cost/time as these choices interact with each other ... there is an opportunity to use the QA to find the best fit solutions where Classical computing can fail.

-# What is the difference between Classical and Quantum Annealing solvers?
+# What is the difference between Classical computing and Quantum Annealing solvers?

 Here is a simplistic analogy: